ionutferarudev/currency-rate-converter/README.md

   * Added exception handling for the NBP API client + E2E integration test
   * Added Integration test for the NBP API client
 * Caching the NBP API results.
-  * Implemented caching using default implementation from spring (Concurrent HashMap) + TTL at midnight
+  * Implemented caching using the default implementation from spring (Concurrent HashMap) + TTL at midnight
   * Added integration test for caching
 * Circuit-breaker for the NBP API client.
   * Added Resilience4j and implemented retry + circuit breaker for the NBP API